|Operating margin||17.0%||17.1%||(10) bps||–||11.8%||14.3%|

 *In addition to statutory reporting, Smiths Group reports its continuing operations on a headline basis.
-Headline revenue and profit is before exceptional items, amortisation and impairment of acquired intangible assets, profit/loss on disposal of businesses, costs of acquisitions, pension finance credit and financing gains/losses from currency hedging.
-Free cash-flow and return on capital employed are described in the Financial review.
+Headline revenue and profit is before exceptional items, amortisation and impairment of acquired intangible assets, pension charges and financing gains/losses from currency hedging.
+Free cash-flow and return on capital employed are described in the Financial review

 #Organic growth at constant currency.

 - Company-funded investment in new product development up 7% to £57m

 - Strong headline operating cash conversion at 86%

 - Dividend up 2%; reflecting continued strong cash generation